mswang12/mswang12/README.md

 In my [AI Blog's repo](https://github.com/mswang12/Blog), I learn about and explore new and exciting AI technologies

 - 🌱 I’m currently learning about new topics in Reinforcement Learning, Natural Language Processing, and Computer Vision
+- 👯 I’m looking to collaborate on applying AI to socially beneficial projects
 - 📫 How to reach me: deepganteam@gmail.com
 - ⚡ Fun fact: I love cats